Xavier College: Sport

-Cricket is the main summer sport and the school has won premierships in 2009/10 and 2010/11.
-Two alumni who pursued careers in the sport were Percy McDonnell (1860-1896) who captained the Australian Test team in six matches, including the tour of England in 1888, and Karl Schneider (1905-1928), who is described in Cricinfo as one of "the most naturally gifted batsmen to have graced the game".
+Cricket alongside rowing (colloquially known as XCBC) are the two biggest summer sports at the college.
+Two alumni who pursued careers in cricket were Percy McDonnell (1860–1896) who captained the Australian Test team in six matches, including the tour of England in 1888, and Karl Schneider (1905–1928), who is described in Cricinfo as one of "the most naturally gifted batsmen to have graced the game".
 While at the school, he played in the 1st XI for four years, three of which as captain.
 He broke the APS runs (1642) and wickets (139) records which remain unbroken, and captained Xavier to back-to-back premierships in 1923–24.

-Due to the performances of David Seal in 1974 the school won the premiership once again after fifty years.
-Cricket alongside rowing (colloquially known as XCBC) are the two biggest summer sports at the college.
+Xavier has won the rowing APS Head of the River 5 times.
+Sixteen Xavier rowers have gone on to represent Australia, winning multiple Olympic and World Championship medals, including, among others, Peter Antonie, Michael McKay, Nick Green & Simon Keenan.

 The school's Australian rules football team has produced numerous VFL/AFL players, and has won thirty football premierships, third of the APS schools behind Scotch (36) and Melbourne Grammar (35).
 The Old Xaverians Football Club has also been successful in the Victorian Amateur Football Association (VAFA), winning eight premierships in the last decade.

 Along with football, the school's Old Xaverian community also links with the Old Xaverians Soccer Club and Old Xaverians Athletics Club.